 At the back of the router you’ll find a switch, a reset button, a power connector, one USB 3.0 port, one eSATA/USB 2.0 connector and four Gigabit Ethernet ports.

-You must have an ExpressVPN subscription for the VPN to work, something that can cost you as little as $99.99 (around £80, AU$135) for a year.
+You must have an ExpressVPN subscription for the VPN to work, something that can cost you as little as $99.99 (around £80, AU$135) for a year or $12.95 if purchased on a monthly basis.
 You’ll need to enter your 23-digit activation code to use the router, and the VPN service will work on all the devices connected to it.

 You will not need a subscription to use the router if you do not plan to use the VPN service, but presumably if you’re buying this product, you’re doing so for the bundled VPN.
 Still, if you change your mind down the line, the hardware will still work without the subscription.